 2. Business Debt Appears on Your Personal Credit History

 Even though you applied for a credit card in your business’s name, and used its employer ID number, any debt incurred will still appear on your personal credit report.
 If the debt is substantial, it could increase your debt utilization ratio and hurt your credit score.
 This is why it’s important to regularly check your credit reports for accuracy and monitor your credit scores to see how your habits are affecting your credit.
-You can check your credit reports for free every year from each of the three major credit reporting agencies, and Credit.com gives you two free credit scores, updated monthly, with an explanation of what factors are influencing them, and a plan to help you build credit.
+You can check your credit reports for free every year from each of the three major credit reporting agencies, and Credit.com gives you two free credit scores, updated every 14 days, with an explanation of what factors are influencing them, and a plan to help you build credit.

 3. The Primary Account Holder Is Always Responsible for Paying